Erevos-IV/Erevos-IV/README.md

 What i currently do:

 - 🎓 I'm studying at New York College in Greece, University Of Bolton (Computer science).
-- ✍️ I'm writing SQL queries on MySQL workbench and develop some projects on my own.
+- ✍️ I'm writing SQL queries using MySQL workbench and develop some projects on my own.
 - ✍️ I'm writing Stored Procedures, Triggers and Views.
 - 🖥️ I'm retrieving information using MySQL from databases such as World.sql and Tekila.sql.
+- 📘  I'm learning new technologies such as MongoDB, BeautifulSoup and more.

 In my free time:
 - 🏀 I'm playing basketball.